KubeRocketCI/docs/docs/user-guide/index.md

 # Overview

-The KubeRocketCI (a.k.a.
-EPAM Delivery Platform) portal user guide is intended for developers and provides details on working with the KubeRocketCI portal, different codebase types, and the KubeRocketCI CI/CD flow.
+The KubeRocketCI (former EPAM Delivery Platform) portal user guide is intended for developers and provides details on working with the KubeRocketCI portal, different codebase types, and the KubeRocketCI CI/CD flow.

 ## KubeRocketCI Portal